 By setting up an appointment, you will be able to take the necessary time, without interruption, to make your presentation.
 By setting an appointment in advance, you save time and establish a professional atmosphere in the home, office, or hotel meeting room.

-Do not simply tell prospects you wish to see them, then wait for them to invite you over.
+Do not simply tell prospects you wish to see them, and then wait for them to invite you over.
 It just isn’t going to happen and you may quickly become disappointed.
 Always assume the appointment will be made.
 Request to stop by and visit prospects, offer them a choice of two different times, thank them, and get off the phone!
 Be sure you ask for an hour of their time.

 If you are doing a presentation to sell the product(s), consider the following when setting an appointment: set a time you and your prospect agree upon, insist on a time when a husband and wife can both be involved in your presentation; make sure the time you set will give you at least one hour without interruption.

-If your purpose is to sponsor a new Independent Distributor, follow the same procedure.
-For even better results, try scheduling your prospects into an UnFranchise® Business Presentation meeting.
+If your purpose is to sponsor a new Independent UnFranchise® Owner, follow the same procedure.
+For even better results after your first appointment, try scheduling your prospects into an UnFranchise Business Presentation meeting.
 Make sure you offer to pick them up and drive them to the opportunity presentation.
 A simple rule is that 100 percent of the people you bring to the meeting show up!

 For Retail Clients Only: